Ramanathan-Venkatachalam/CodePratice-Python/README.md

 # CodePratice-Python
-Hií±‹í¿», Everyone!
+HiğŸ‘‹ğŸ», Everyone!
-Here, I will be sharing my codes that scripted/practiced during the learning phase of í°Python.
+Here, I will be sharing my codes that scripted/practiced during the learning phase of ğŸPython.